Yan-Vi/minimal_DI/README.md

     }
 }
 ```
-Both `Camera` and `PlayerProgress` now will be registered and can be injected and used
+Both `Camera` and `PlayerProgress` now will be registered and can be injected and used.

 UsageExample:
 ```c
 [RequireComponent(typeof(InjectComponent))]